Estimating Construction Software: Simplifying Templates

 Kitchen Renovations

-Kitchens have lots of moving parts – cabinets, countertops, plumbing, and electrical work all need to fit together perfectly.
-A template helps keep track of how these pieces affect each other.
-For example, if a client wants to upgrade from a basic countertop to fancy quartz, the template automatically updates how long it’ll take to install, what special edges they can have, and what extra support the cabinets might need.
-You don’t have to remember all these details because they’re already built into the template.
+Projul’s kitchen renovation templates keep track of how cabinets, countertops, plumbing, and electrical work affect each other. with no per-user fees, your entire team can access and update these templates.
+For example, if a client wants to upgrade from a basic countertop to fancy quartz, the template automatically updates install time, edge options, and cabinet support needs.
+You don’t have to remember all these details because they are already built into the template.

 Commercial Projects

-When working on stores or office spaces, you often do similar work at different locations.
-Templates help you keep everything consistent – like how much it costs to install new lights or build walls between offices.
-This makes it much easier to handle multiple construction projects at once while making sure the quality stays high at every location.
+Projul’s commercial templates help you keep everything consistent across multiple locations — like how much it costs to install new lights or build walls between offices.
+Over 5,000 contractors use Projul to handle multiple construction projects at once while making sure the quality stays high at every location.

 Here’s how construction software with templates makes your job easier: